aka: The Bumble Bee

 - Rey plays directly to very little fans on his ring entrance.
 If there are kids on the sides next to the ramp during his entrance wearing merch masks, he'll walk right over and touch his forehead to theirs.
 One special kid will actually get Rey to take off his peel off part of his mask and put it on them, ala when Bret Hart used to take off his sunglasses and put them on a child in the front row.

-- Hornswoggle's a recent example, fitting many of the same characteristics Mysterio does except he's much less competent, actually is either the youngest man on the roster or close to it, and is about a foot smaller than Mysterio is.
+- Hornswoggle became an example after his presence failed to make Finley hated, fitting many of the same characteristics Mysterio does except he's much less competent, is either the youngest man on the roster or close to it, and is about a foot smaller than Mysterio is.
 And Mysterio's 5'3".

-- Command Bolshoi of All Japan Wrestling, also known as Piko.
+- Command Bolshoi, trained by the Japanese Women's Pro-Wrestling Project, veteran of All Japan, also known as Bolshoi Kid, U.S.shoi, Dotonborishoi, Santa Bolshoi and Piko.
 She stands at only 125 cm has a mask with a clown nose but has a successful career as an ankle biter.

 - John Cena's current Never Give Up character would fit this.